SoftUni-Internal/interactive-content/EN/03-Regex/05-Homework.md

 If you receive the same person more than once just add the distance to his old distance.

-At the end print the top 3 racers ordered by distance in descending in the format:
+In the end print out the top 3 racers ordered by distance in descending order in the format:

 `1st place: {first racer}
 2nd place: {second racer}